Richard M. Houseman

-- The imported longhorned weevil, Calomycterus setarius, is about 0.2 inch long and gray colored due to a covering of tiny gray scales.
+- The imported longhorned weevil, Calomycterus setarius, is about 0.2 inch long and covered with tiny gray scales that give it a mottled appearance.
 Its larval stage develops in grass roots and other plants in grassy areas.
-The adults may feed upon the foliage of many plants.
-Even though they cannot fly, the adult weevil is attracted to lights at night and then may invade the house.
+The adults may feed on the foliage of many plants.
+Even though the adults cannot fly, they are attracted to lights at night and then may invade the house.

-- The Asiatic oak weevil, Cyrtepistomus castaneus, is about 0.25 to 0.3 inch long and greenish-gray in color.
-The larval stage is a root feeder, while the adults attack the leaves.
+- The Asiatic oak weevil, Cyrtepistomus castaneus, is about 0.25 to 0.3 inch long and greenish-gray.
+The larval stage is a root feeder, whereas the adults attack the leaves.
 They attack many species of woody plants but seem to prefer oak and chestnut.
-They are attracted to houses during the fall, presumably in search of hibernation quarters.
+They are attracted to houses in the fall, presumably in search of hibernation sites.

 Caulked cracks and snug-fitting doors and windows prevent weevils from entering homes.
 Weevils, especially the strawberry root weevil, are strongly attracted to water and can be trapped in shallow pans of water placed around building foundations.
-Physical removal is best with a vacuum sweeper.
-Chemical control usually is not necessary.
-If populations are very large, a barrier spray around the home with either chlorpyrifos or diazinon, as described above, will help.
+Physical removal is best done with a vacuum cleaner.

 Multicolored Asian lady beetle

-The adult multicolored Asian lady beetle is about one-quarter inch long and oval shaped, about two-thirds as wide as it is long.
-The general color is yellow to yellowish orange.
-The wing covers that form a domelike shell over most of the body may have as many as 19 black spots or none, or any number in between.
-In addition, markings on the white pronotum, the small area between the head and the wing covers, resemble a large, black capital "M" when viewed from the rear of the insect.
-The larval stage looks like a little alligator and is found only on or near the plants where the egg from which it hatched was deposited.
-Only the adults hibernate; they do not reproduce indoors during their hibernation cycle.
+The adult multicolored Asian lady beetle is about 0.25 inch long and oval-shaped, being about two-thirds as wide as it is long.
+The general color is yellow to yellowish-orange.
+The wing covers that form a domelike shell over most of the body can have from zero to as many as 19 black spots.
+In addition, markings on the white pronotum, which is the small area between the head and the wing covers, resemble a large black capital M when viewed from the rear of the insect.
+The larval stage is found only on or near the plants where the egg from which it hatched was deposited.
+Adult beetles do not reproduce indoors during their hibernation cycle.

-The lady beetles enter houses probably through poorly fitting window screens and doors, cracks and crevices, and vents.
-The beetles will congregate in wall voids, attics and other dark, undisturbed spaces.
+These lady beetles enter houses probably through poorly fitting window screens and doors, cracks and crevices, and vents.
+They will congregate in wall voids, attics and other dark, undisturbed spaces.
 On warmer sunny days in the winter, they get the urge to move and may enter the human living space and fly about, particularly near windows.
 Lady beetles do not harm humans or pets but are pests only by their presence inside the home.
-During the spring, they will leave their hibernation sites.
-This may be the time when the greatest numbers will be seen in houses.
+In the spring, they will leave their hibernation sites.
+This may be the time when the greatest numbers will be seen indoors.